-ISBN 9780649360390
+ISBN 9780649389414

-Theology and human problems: a comparative study of absolute idealism and pragmatism as interpreters of religion; The Nathaniel William Taylor lectures for 1909-10 given before the Divinity School of Yale University by Eugene William Lyman
+Theology and human problems.
+A comparative study of absolute idealism and pragmatism as interpreters of religion by Eugene William Lyman

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.